Frequently Asked Questions (FAQ)

 What is the length of study?

 The M.D./Ph.D.
-Program is a seven-year integrated program that begins the summer before matriculation with a 10-week laboratory research.
+Program is a eight-year integrated program that begins the summer before matriculation with a 10-week laboratory research.
 The program format is set forth in Curriculum.

 May I complete the program curriculum in sequential, rather than non-sequential, order?